ic1y/blog/data/authors/default.md

 Hi, I'm Gilbert.
 I'm a secondary school student in Singapore who does quite a bit of tinkering in programming (of which I have an keen interest).

 Programming aside, in my leisure time I like to play gacha games and sleep around.
+I also read my fair share of manga.